WELCOME!

 Genomic architecture of adaptation with gene flow.
 In this perspective, I summarize why and how adaptive loci should become clustered within a genome when local adaptation occurs with maladaptive gene flow.
 In particular, I focus on the importance of genome regions with low recombination to generate clusters of adaptive loci.
 I argue that we still have a poor understanding of where in a genome the adaptive loci are, and although genome regions of low recombination appear to be promising hotspots for adaptive loci to cluster, observed patterns of ‘clustered loci’ may often be explained differently or may be a consequence of a recombination-bias in our genomic methods.
 I use hundreds of previously published QTLs to demonstrate this bias in threespine stickleback, and then suggest future avenues for how to get around these problems with comparative genomics (Roesti 2018)

 Chromosomal inversions as a constraint to new adaptation.
-In this perspective, we reason and use simulations to illustrate that chromosomal inversions can limit adaptation to new habitats because inversions limit the reshuffling of existing genetic variation into newly favorable combinations (Roesti et al. 2022).
+In this perspective, we reason and use simulations to illustrate that chromosomal inversions can limit adaptation to new habitats because inversions limit the reshuffling of existing genetic variation into newly favorable combinations.
+(Roesti et al. 2022)

 Testing the Biotic Interactions Hypothesis in the world’s oceans.
 It is generally assumed that interactions between species, such as predation, increase from the poles towards the equator and may explain why more species evolved, and are being maint…

 The largest test of the Biotic Interactions Hypothesis.
-It is generally assumed that interactions between species, such as predation, increase from the poles towards the equator and may explain why more species evolved, and are being maintained, in the tropics.
-We tested this so-called ‘Biotic interactions hypothesis’ in the open ocean by using catch-per-effort data from 55 years of pelagic longline fishing.
-Surprisingly, we found that (1) predation by large open-water fish is strongest at temperate latitudes, and (2) predation is negatively correlated with species richness.
-These patterns are contrary to the biotic interactions hypothesis (Roesti et al. 2020).
+It is widely assumed that species interactions, such as predation, intensify from the poles toward the equator and may help explain the higher species diversity found in the tropics.
+We tested this so-called “Biotic Interactions hypothesis” in the open ocean using 55 years of catch-per-effort data from pelagic longline fishing.
+Surprisingly, we found that predation by large open-water fish is strongest at temperate latitudes, and predation is negatively correlated with species richness.
+These findings run counter to the predictions of the biotic interactions hypothesis.
+(Roesti et al. 2020)

 Not sexual selection, but a function trade-off between foraging and brood care explains sexual dimorphism.
 Cichlid fish species in the East African Lake Tankanyika differ in how they care for their eggs and juvenile offspring: either only one sex or…